EskelinenAntti/tmuxide/README.md

 ```
 and you'll find yourself in beautifully named session with your favourite editor and lazygit already open in their own windows.

 In order to reattach to the same session later on, all you need to do is to run the same command again, with path to the same directory or file as an argument.

-It doesn't matter if you are already in tmux or not, or the path you pass as an argument is in different format or even an absolute path.
+It doesn't matter if you are already in tmux or not, or whether you use absolute or relative path.
 It'll *just work*. 🪄

 ## Installation